carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   appropriate section according to if it has initialized data or is readonly.

-  If the symbol is external then its section is ``STN_UNDEF`` and the loader will resolve relocations using the defintion provided by another code object or explicitly defined by the runtime.
+  If the symbol is external then its section is ``STN_UNDEF`` and the loader will resolve relocations using the definition provided by another code object or explicitly defined by the runtime.

-  All global symbols, whether defined in the compilation unit or external, are accessed by the machine code indirectly throught a GOT table entry.
+  All global symbols, whether defined in the compilation unit or external, are accessed by the machine code indirectly through a GOT table entry.
 This allows them to be preemptable.
 The GOT table is only supported when the target triple OS is ``amdhsa`` (see :ref:`amdgpu-target-triples`).